Rectaflex: Worlds first PP SLR:

 1948: Rectaflex of Rome:

-in April/May 1947 the prototype was shown, although not perfect.
-At the Milano Fair one year later, the fully working prototype was gaining much attention and went into production a few months later.The first version was for sale late '48, most likely at least
+in May/June 1947 the prototype was shown, although only partly working.
+At the Milano Fair one year later, the fully working prototype was gaining much attention and went into production a few months later.The first version was for sale late '48, most likely

 1948: From June till September: the preseries Standard 947